See our Carrying Concealed Weapons policy summary for a comprehensive discussion of this issue.

 Firearm Safety Training

-Texas requires applicants for concealed handgun licenses to obtain evidence of handgun proficiency as a prerequisite to obtaining a license.
+Texas requires applicants for handgun licenses to obtain evidence of handgun proficiency as a prerequisite to obtaining a license.
 The evidence of handgun proficiency may be in any form and manner as permitted by the Texas Department of Public Safety.

 - Laws that relate to weapons and to the use of deadly force;